Skip to Content

 Foundations

-For 37 players on the Wildcat varsity football team preparing for the California Interscholastic Federation (CIF) playoff opener against Palos Verde High School on Nov.
+For 37 players on the Wildcat varsity football team preparing for the California Interscholastic Federation (CIF) playoff opener against Palos Verdes High School on Nov.
 8, their journey to a 10-0 record — their best in 23 years — and a Kappa League championship, didn’t begin when they first pulled on jerseys at Brea Olinda High School, but rather a decade earlier as members of the city’s Pop Warner youth football program.

-The story of this record-setting season began on the fields of the Brea Sports Park 11 years ago when 18 of this year’s seniors started their football careers as Tiny Mites; continued as teammates on a Pee Wee squad that went 11-1 and won the Orange Bowl, a season-ending championship that determines the best youth program in Orange County, in 2019; then here, in Wildcat Stadium, on the eve of their quest for their first CIF championship since 2001.
+The story of this record-setting season began on the fields of the Wildcatter Park 11 years ago when 18 of this year’s seniors started their football careers as Tiny Mites; continued as teammates on a Pee Wee squad that went 11-1 and won the Orange Bowl, a season-ending championship that determines the best youth program in Orange County, in 2019; then here, in Wildcat Stadium, on the eve of their quest for their first CIF championship since 2001.

 Varsity football rings the bell after Sept.
 6 victory over Diamond Bar High School.
 (Issabella Garcia)